 - 1 Open the Registry Editor. - 2 Go to HKLM\Software\Novell\ZCM\. - 3 Create a string called EnableBatchRefresh and set its value to 1.
 By doing so, user sessions will be refreshed in parallel.
-By default, the number of user sessions that can be simultaneously refreshed is 5. - 4 (Optional) If you want to change the default number of user sessions that must be simultaneously refreshed, create a string called maxUserRefreshThreads and set the desired value.
+By default, the number of user sessions that can be simultaneously - 4 (Optional) If you want to change the default number of user sessions that must be simultaneously refreshed, create a string called maxUserRefreshThreads and set the desired value.

-20.3 High Consumption of Memory on a Citrix Server
+High Consumption of Memory on a Citrix Server